Stage 1 Fire Restrictions in effect for unincorporated plains areas east of Highway 93 (South Foothills), Broadway, and US 36 (North Foothills)

 Eligibility Requirements and Project Criteria

 Circular Economy Funding projects provide an opportunity for, organizations and businesses to participate in Boulder County’s vision of becoming a zero waste community and closing the waste loop through circular economy practices.
 The details of this vision are outlined in the Boulder County Zero Waste Action Plan.
-Established in 1997, this funding has awarded more than one million dollars for education and infrastructure initiatives that promote waste reduction and diversion.
+Established in 1997, this fund has awarded more than one million dollars for education and infrastructure initiatives that promote waste reduction and diversion.

 For More Information